tomaszemek/kali-docs/setup.md

 Notes:

-- With this version, I'm not getting stack traces in dmesg, as I used to get otherwise when using Oracle version
+- With this version, I'm not getting stack traces in dmesg, as I used to get otherwise when using Oracle version.
+This is a good sign.
 - With this version of Virtualbox, I was having sometimes situation when the kernel modules were not loaded on boot and I wasn't able to run machines.
 Had to reboot in order to get it working again.
 Haven't found the root cause yet.
+I suspect either systemd or problems with initramfs update (see below) to be causing it, but haven't found any evidence for either of them.
 - With this version of Virtualbox, there are errors shown during update-initramfs (libkmod, conf_files_filter_out, Directories inside directories are not supported, /etc/modprobe.d/virtualbox-dkms.conf).
-Haven't found the root cause yet.
+The root cause seem to be related to [bug in Debian](https://www.mail-archive.com/debian-bugs-dist@lists.debian.org/msg2037567.html).
 - With this version of Virtualbox, I wasn't able to convert boot partition to LUKS1 as the device was still in use after unmounting.
 Haven't found the root cause yet.
+I personally suspect that Virtualbox is somehow causing it but haven't found a way how it's causing it.

 ### Oracle version